-Yakuake is yet another impressive terminal emulator which can replace Guake depending on what you like.
-It is based on KDE’s Konsole technologies which is also a powerful terminal emulator that comes loaded by default with KDE Desktop.
+Yakuake is yet another impressive terminal emulator that can replace Guake depending on your liking.
+It is based on KDE’s Konsole technologies, a powerful terminal emulator loaded by default with KDE Desktop.

-It supports customizing the width, height, and also gives you the option of a full-screen mode.
+It supports customizing the width and height and gives you the option of a full-screen mode.
 You can add multiple shells as well.

-You also get to create/manage profiles and assign keyboard shortcuts to adapt with your workflow.
+You can also create/manage profiles and assign keyboard shortcuts to adapt to your workflow.

 How to install Yakuake?